9 Cm How Many Mm

 • Q: Why is the metric system easier to use than the imperial system?

 A: The metric system's decimal base makes conversions incredibly simple.
-All conversions involve multiplying or dividing by powers of 10, which are easily manageable.
+Practically speaking, all conversions involve multiplying or dividing by powers of 10, which are easily manageable.
 The imperial system, on the other hand, involves complex conversion factors that are harder to memorize and work with.

 • Q: Are there any situations where the imperial system is still used?